|

 and the bodybased arts to the sustainability, permaculture and community

-building movements. no experience necessary. just bring comfortable
+building movements.
+No experience necessary. just bring comfortable

 clothing and a playful, open spirit.